Latrodectus hesperus: Female choosiness

-Female choosiness can be both evolutionarily advantageous and disadvantageous depending on whether the risk of delaying copulation will inevitably pay off with a better mate, or if it will instead cost the female her whole potential of producing offspring.
-In fact four percent of female L. hesperus did not acquire mates.
+Female choosiness can be both evolutionarily advantageous and disadvantageous, depending on whether the risk of delaying copulation will inevitably pay off with a better mate, or if it will instead cost the female its whole potential of producing offspring.
 The female L. hesperus has the potential to possess more than one mate during their lifespan.
 This is in part due to the male-bias within the sexually active population of the spider.
-This sex-bias allows the males to engage in what is known as “scramble competition.”
-Scramble competition means that no male possesses a monopoly over the resource, which in this case is the female spider, yet because there is a finite amount of this resource, those who exploit it faster will come out on top.
-There are multiple ways in which the female L. hesperus can guarantee her right to choose, one of which is eating the male before copulation.
-The female receives chemical cues given off by other nearby L. hesperus that indicate the population density, and therefore give them a notion as to whether their choosiness will pay off or fail to do so.
+This sex-bias allows the males to engage in what is known as "scramble competition".
+Scramble competition means that no male possesses a monopoly over the resource, which in this case is the female spider, because there is a finite amount of this resource; those who exploit it faster will come out on top.
+There are multiple ways in which the female L. hesperus can guarantee its right to choose, one of which is eating the male before copulation.
+However as mentioned, this is an extremely rare behaviour in L. hesperus.
+The female receives chemical cues given off by other nearby L. hesperus that indicate the population density, and therefore give them a notion as to whether their choosiness will pay off or not.

 Hunting and diet

 Hunting

-L. hesperus frequently hangs upside down near center of the web and waits for any insects to enter the web to attack.
-It bites its victim then wraps it in silk.
+Latrodectus hesperus frequently hangs upside down near the center of the web and waits for any insects to enter the web to attack.
+It bites its victim, injecting the venom, then wraps it in silk.
 There are multiple aspects of this spider's web that serve the purpose of capturing prey.
-The web incorporates hanging gum-footed threads that have liquid glue on them.
-When prey come into contact with these threads, they get stuck to them, causing the thread to break and the prey to be propelled up by the web to an easy point of access for the spider.
+The web incorporates hanging threads that have a very sticky substance on them, called gumfoot threads.
+The thread will break once prey catches on it, creating a tensile force within the web that pulls the line along with the prey up to the spider.
+L. hesperus seeks refuge in the location from which the web originates and emerges.
 The web of L. hesperus also allows for locomotive action by the spider when attacking prey through a sheet of silk.
-In the months of May through October, there is a significant increase in the amount of prey caught by L. hesperus, presumably because these are the months in which the female produces her egg sacs, and in which the offspring are born and their survival is dependent on their mother's ability to feed them.
+In the months of May through October, there is a significant increase in the amount of prey caught by L. hesperus, presumably because these are the months in which the female produces its egg sacs, and in which the offspring are born and their survival is dependent on their mother's ability to feed them.

 Prey cues

-L. hesperus follows prey cues when determining where to settle down.
+Latrodectus hesperus follows prey cues when determining where to settle down.
 The female L. hesperus is able to detect chemical cues from their prey.
 As a by-product of this detection, L. hesperus is more likely to build a home in an area that is expressing a high degree of chemical prey cues.
 This finding may grant us the ability of controlling L. hesperus infestations.
 By killing off the prey of L. hesperus, there will be a correlated side-effect that pushes L. hesperus to relocate to a location where there are more available prey.